arixwap/laratwitter/readme.md

 - Rename <strong>.env.example</strong> in parent directory IF NECESSARY
 - Ready to go <code>php artisan serve</code>

+There is some record on database with some user.
+Here the list email login for these user
+- arix.wap@gmail.com
+- bean@gmail.com
+- rangga@gmail.com
+- chef.juna@gmail.com

+All user has same password, its is <code>26262669</code>

 <strong>Thats All.</strong>

-Below is Laravel original readme file
+<em>Below is Laravel original readme file</em>

 <br><br>